m-rosinsky/developer-qual/python/02_ControlFlow/tutorials/02_IfStatements.md

 # 02_02 If Statements

-After brushing up on the `bool` data type and comparison operators in the previous chapter, we're ready to dive into the most quintessential piece of control flow in Python, the `if` statement.
+After brushing up on the `bool` data type and comparison operators in the previous chapter, we’re ready to dive into the most quintessential piece of control flow in Python: the `if` statement.

 ## What is Control Flow?

-Control Flow is simply how we instruct our program to make decisions.
+Control flow is simply how we instruct our program to make decisions.

-Kind of like a fork in the road, where our program chooses which side of the fork to go down based on a _condition_.
+Think of it like a fork in the road: our program chooses which path to take based on a condition.

-There are a few different types of Control Flow, and we'll cover the most basic one in this tutorial:
+There are Several types of control flow, but in this tutorial, we’ll cover the most basic one: the `if` statement.

 ## The `if` Keyword

 In the last chapter, we introduced the keywords `True` and `False`.

-Here, we introduce another keyword: `if`.
+Now, we’ll introduce another keyword: `if`.

 Python recognizes this word as the start of an `if` statement.

-An `if` statement, in its most basic form, is formatted like so:
+In its simplest form, an `if` statement looks like this:

 ```python3
 if <condition>:
     <code>
 ```

-Before we pull this apart, here is an example to make it a bit more tangible:
+To make this more concrete, here’s an example:

 ```python3
 max_users = 100